joristork/milovision/README.md

 What
 ----

-Milovision is a pose estimation pipeline.
+Milovision is, first, a pose estimation pipeline.
 It turns images of a known circular marker into estimates of the camera's position and rotation relative to that marker.

-This project also includes an OpenGL based simulator.
+The project also includes an OpenGL based simulator.
 The simulator serves to facilitate the validation and performance evaluation of the the pose estimation pipeline.